jaspervanderklis/pianolessonsnewcross/content/en/about-us/index.md

 {{% /blocks/section %}}

-{{% blocks/lead %}}

-Chiara Naldi

-{{% /blocks/lead %}}

 {{% blocks/section %}}

-Chiara Naldi studied piano performance at the 'G. B. Martini' Conservatoire in Bologna under Mauro Landi, earning a Master's Degree with Honours.
+**Chiara Naldi** studied piano performance at the 'G. B. Martini' Conservatoire in Bologna under Mauro Landi, earning a Master's Degree with Honours.
 Concurrently, she also studied harpsichord and fortepiano with Silvia Rambaldi and Carlo Mazzoli.

 She completed a Postgraduate Advanced Diploma at Trinity Laban Conservatoire of Music and Dance with Sergio de Simone, supported by a Trinity College Scholarship and the Henry Wood Trust.
 She studied improvisation with Douglas Finch and was joint winner of the Gladys Puttick Improvisation Competition in 2018.